 PRESCRIPTIONS / POD:

 Please note we DO NOT take prescription requests over the telephone.
-If you wish to order your medication please bring your request form into the Surgery or contact the POD on 02476 246025
+If you wish to order your medication please order online or contact the POD on 02476 246025

 Our nurses offer clinics and reviews including the following: